Challenges of enterprise architecture

 Foster Collaboration Between Business and IT

-To ensure alignment between business and IT, fostering collaboration between these groups is essential.
+Fostering collaboration between business and IT is essential to ensure alignment.
 This includes encouraging communication and cooperation between business and IT stakeholders and developing shared goals and objectives.

 Address Resistance to Change